-This includes the ENVISION Project (an inclusive approach to assessing integrative scenarios and visions for protected area management), a 3-year project funded through the 2017-2018 Belmont Forum and BiodiveERsA joint call under the BiodivScen ERA-Net COFUND programme, and the VIVA-PLAN Project (a sustainable spatial planning framework for engaging diverse actors and citizens in revitalising in-between spaces for social inclusion, biodiversity, and well-being).
+This includes the ENVISION Project (an inclusive approach to

+assessing integrative scenarios and visions for protected area management), a 3-year project funded through the 2017-2018 Belmont Forum and BiodiveERsA joint call under the BiodivScen ERA-Net COFUND programme, and the VIVA-PLAN Project (a sustainable spatial planning framework for engaging diverse actors and citizens in revitalising in-between spaces for social inclusion, biodiversity, and well-being).

-"Through all these different initiatives I aim to develop new concepts and techniques for integrating the diverse values of nature - including economic, socio-cultural and health values - into environmental planning and decision-making," Chris says.
+diverse values of nature - including economic, socio-cultural and health values - into environmental planning and decision-making," Chris says.